Vision-Language-Action Models for Robotic Manipulation with SoArm-101 使用 SoArm-101 的视觉-语言-动作模型进行机器人操作

 Future Directions

-- Expand Model Coverage: Implement Pi-Zero architectures with flow matching and pre-trained vision-language backbones
+- Expand Model Coverage: Implement Pi-Zero-Point-Five (π0.5) architectures and further optimize π0 performance

 - Multi-Task Learning: Train policies that can handle multiple manipulation tasks with language conditioning